thewirecutter/paapi5-php-sdk/README.md

 > **Note:** This version of the Product Advertising API SDK for PHP requires PHP 5.5 or greater.

-Simple example for searching items.
+Simple example for [SearchItems](https://webservices.amazon.com/paapi5/documentation/search-items.html) to discover Amazon products with the keyword 'Harry Potter' in Books category:

 ```php
 <?php